Everything You Need to Know About DCM in Dogs

 Symptoms and Signs of DCM in Dogs

 The tricky part about DCM is that there aren’t usually a ton of early warning signs.
-However, as the disease progresses in a dog, they’ll start to exhibit some symptoms such as fainting spells, coughing, difficulty breathing, lethargy, a lack of interest in physical activity, and distension of the abdomen with fluid.
-These signs are also related to congestive heart failure, which is usually the outcome for dogs with DCM.
+However, as the disease progresses in a dog, they’ll start to exhibit some symptoms of issues with the heart function such as:

 Prognosis for Dogs With DCM